Inland trout fishing

 Maps of Wisconsin's classified trout streams - arranged by county, this listing of the 13,000 miles of classified trout streams will help you find a prime stream to fish.
 Learn which streams have naturally reproducing trout populations, which are stocked to jump-start naturally reproducing populations, and which are maintained entirely by stocking.

-Catchable-size trout fishing- every year a number of rainbow, brook and brown trout are stocked at a catchable size for fishing fun.
+Catchable-size trout fishing- every year several rainbow, brook and brown trout are stocked at a catchable size for fishing fun.

 Public access to trout streams on public lands - This interactive guide shows where you'll find state public lands providing easy access to trout waters.

 To Spin or Not to Spin?
-To many Wisconsin Anglers, a spinning rod is the only way to go.
+A spinning rod is the only way to go for many Wisconsin Anglers.
 Try these spin fishing tips from DNR fisheries biologists and technicians

 Inland trout management